RaulSTeixeira/Azure-ETL-pipeline/README.md

     CLUSTERED COLUMNSTORE INDEX
 );
 ```

-To load data into the table, the COPY INTO statement was used with IDENTITY_INSERT = 'OFF'.
-In this way, the column with the unique ID, previously created most not be specified.
+To load data into each table, the COPY INTO statement was used with IDENTITY_INSERT = 'OFF'.
+In this way is not required to specify the column with the unique ID previously created.
+The file location must also be specified, here the ** serves as a wildcard to indicate that all CSV files in a folder will be read (in this case is just one since only one partions was defined in databricks).

 ```sql
 COPY INTO dbo.Athletes